sassoftware/sas-studio-custom-steps/Loop/README.md

 ![Usage](img/Usage.PNG)

-You can use the macro variable, in this example "**AGE**", directly within the "**deployed**" flow:
+You can use the macro variable(s), in this example "**AGE**" and "**HEIGTH**", directly within the **deployed** flow:

 ![Usage](img/Usage_inner_flow.PNG)

 ## Input port

-The input table provides information on the macro variable and its values.
-The data needs to be provided in the following layout:
+The input table provides information on the macro variable names and their values.

+The data needs to be provided, for example, in the following layout:

 ![Input 01](img/Input_01.PNG)

-Note that the column names can be whatever you like.
-You can specify the mapping within the step.
+**Please make sure that the column names following the guidelines for SAS macro variable names!**

 ## Output port